MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

   * **Hubble UI:** Hubble UI is a user-friendly browser-based interface for exploring cluster network activity.
 It creates a service-connection graph based on flow logs, and displays flow logs for the selected namespace.
 Users are responsible for provisioning and managing the infrastructure required to run Hubble UI.

-## Key Benefits of Advanced Network Observability
+## Key Benefits of Container Network Observability

 * **CNI-Agnostic**: Supported on all Azure CNI variants including kubenet.